A Personal Story —

 Describing the experience of transcendence, he used a word that thoroughly captivated my sixteen-year-old brain: “unboundedness.”

-I surmised that this unboundedness, whatever it was, had something to do with the softness, the free and at-ease quality the man emanated.
+I surmised that this unboundedness, whatever it was, had something to do with the softness, the free and at-ease quality that this man emanated.

 Next came the big surprise: “TM will be the easiest thing you’ve ever done.”
 He made much of the technique’s ease and simplicity.
 The reason it works so well, he said, is because it is effortless.